 The interface is not very configurable, preventing the user from culling extraneous information from display by default.
 That said, users can hide certain categories by collapsing them.

-HWMonitor does not allow users to manipulate fan speeds, but it is only monitor, not a controller unless you cough up a fair sum.
+HWMonitor does not allow users to manipulate fan speeds, but it is only a monitor, not a controller unless you cough up a fair sum.

 The pros strongly outweigh the cons in this case as I would definitely recommend HWMonitor to anyone looking to keep an eye on their temperatures.
 Those looking to control those fans should seek another program or use this on the side unless they’re willing to cough up some money.
 Otherwise, check it out at its homepage at CPUID.